- What are tantrums?

 Why Do Kids Throw Tantrums?

-Tantrums happen as a child is working hard to master their environment.
+Tantrums happen as a child tries to master his or her environment.
 It is a difficult journey for them to develop from a helpless toddler to a capable kid.

 Let’s take a look at why children have tantrums (2).